Department of Agriculture

 National Organic Certification Cost Share Program is now closed.

-The United States Department of Agriculture (USDA) National Organic Certification Cost Share Program provides reimbursement for 50% of eligible certification costs up to $500 is available for organic certification fees paid between the dates of October 1 and September 30 to operators who have been certified by a USDA-accredited certifying agent.
+The United States Department of Agriculture (USDA) National Organic Certification Cost Share Program provides reimbursement for 75% of eligible certification costs up to $750 is available for organic certification fees paid between the dates of October 1 and September 30 to operators who have been certified by a USDA-accredited certifying agent.
 Certification costs that have already been reimbursed through the USDA-Farm Service Agency or other agencies are not eligible.

 Specialty Crop Block Grant Program (SCBGP)

-The Arkansas Department of Agriculture is now accepting applications for the 2023 Specialty Crop Block Grant Program (SCBGP).
-These grants are funded through the U.S. Department of Agriculture (USDA) to enhance the competitiveness of the Arkansas specialty crop industry.
+The Specialty Crop Block Grant Program (SCBGP) is funded through the U.S. Department of Agriculture (USDA) to enhance the competitiveness of the Arkansas specialty crop industry.
 Specialty crops are defined by USDA as fruits, vegetables, horticulture, floriculture, and tree nuts.

 Arkansas Urban and Community Forestry Grants